 Barbell Rack Pull

-The Barbell Rack Pull targets the glutes, hamstrings, and upper back by lifting the barbell from an elevated position.
+The Barbell Rack Pull targets the back, glutes, and hamstrings by lifting a barbell from an elevated position.
+The shortened range of motion lets you handle heavier loads to build upper-back and grip strength.

 Category